 quickly and boasts 72 hours of hydration.

 The hydrating magic doesn’t stop at moisturizers, though.
-We’ve also included hyaluronic acid in Your Skin By Better™ Foundation + Skincare—a buildable, medium-coverage foundation that instantly blurs the look of imperfections.
-Your lips will love that this ingredient is utilized in the Pillow Lips Solid Serum, too.
+We’ve also included hyaluronic acid in Bye Bye Lines Serum and Your Skin But Better™ Foundation + Skincare—a buildable, medium-coverage foundation that instantly blurs the look of imperfections.
+Your lips will love that this ingredient is utilized in Pillow Lips Solid Serum Lip Gloss, too.

 To learn more about hyaluronic acid and other skincare ingredients your skin will love, check out this roundup of ingredients dermatologists swear by.